-A gram-positive bacterial infection that affects neonates, pregnant women, adults over 45 to 50 years of age, and immunocompromised people.
+Listeriosis is a gram-positive bacterial infection that primarily affects neonates, pregnant women, adults ages over 45-50 years, and immunocompromised people.

 Bacteremia, sepsis, meningitis, encephalitis, brain abscess, endocarditis, and gastroenteritis are the most common clinical manifestations.

 Cultures from clinically sterile sites and serologic tests are the keys for laboratory diagnosis.

 Ampicillin is the preferred drug for initial treatment for systemic (non-gastroenteritis) manifestations.
 Gastroenteritis alone is usually self-limited.